 Sometime over Summer, we had decided to go to Cafe Flora for brunch, as we’ve often done.
 Cafe Flora is a well-known vegetarian restaurant in the Madison neighborhood that’s delicious but expensive and almost always crowded.
 Sometimes we get lucky and arrive when there’s no wait.
 Most times we have to wait 10-20 minutes, which isn’t horrible.
 But this one particular day, there was a 45 minute wait, and I wasn’t having it.
 I was HUNGRY, so we started wandering down the street, debating whether we should continue waiting or go somewhere else.
 Just as we were about to cross the street to go to Luc, we had a record-scratch moment: I spotted a small sandwich board sign on the sidewalk that said, simply “Italian food” with an arrow pointing left.

 Husband spotted it right as I did and immediately veered left.
 He knows me well!

-And that is how we first discovered Aglio e Olio, a small, no-frills Italian joint tucked away in the tiniest plaza-like area, next to a dry cleaner, and an Asian Bistro.
+And that is how we discovered Aglio e Olio, a small, no-frills Italian joint tucked away in the tiniest plaza-like area, next to a dry cleaner and an Asian Bistro.
 We would have missed it completely (which, in fact, we did do for the past few years) if not for that sign they put out that day.

 Wine and beer selections are limited, but solid.
 (I love my Prosecco!)
 We often get the caprese salad to start, and we always get the polenta fries.
 Holy hell, these things are delicious.
 I mean, the fries themselves are good but the sauce is mind-blowing.
 (Know what it is?
 Melted gorgonzola and cream.
 That’s it.
 Ridiculously simple but man, polenta fries with Gorgonzola is perfection.
-I am as big a fan of anything with cheese as I am of Italian food.)
+I’m as big a fan of anything with cheese as I am of Italian food.)